vmstan/vmstan.github.io/about/index.md

 I try to have mostly Apple products at my disposal for my daily computing needs.

 * Apple MacBook Pro 15" 2017 in Space Gray <font color="gray">(provided by VMware)</font>
-* Apple iPhone X in Silver on T-Mobile
+* Apple iPhone X (256GB) in Silver on T-Mobile
-* Apple iPad Pro 10.5" in Silver w/ LTE
-* Apple Watch 2 in Silver Aluminium
+* Apple Watch 2 (42 mm) in Silver Aluminium

 In terms of software, I try to leverage the first party Apple applications whenever possible.
+Apple Notes is my goto for things I have to get down.
+I flip flop between Reminders and Things depending on how dedicated I am to my GTD program that month.

-I prefer using the native Mail, Calendar and Contact applications on each platform, unless I need to open Outlook to schedule meetings or set out of office notcies.
+I've struggled with this recently, in terms of performance native integration with Office 365, while I prefer using the native Mail, Calendar and Contact applications on each platform, unless I need to open Outlook to schedule meetings or set out of office notcies.
+Recently I've been using Airmail on Mac along side Fantastical, and the VMware Boxer client on iOS.
+This combonation seems to be working well.

 On iOS, I do have a collection of third party applications that I can't go without.
 Chiefly among these are 1Password and Overcast.
 More of them can be found [here](https://vmstan.com/my-top-10-ios-apps-7887c2973b67).